rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 python -V
 ```

+Python can be downloaded for free at: https://www.python.org/downloads/

 ### External Applications

 The external applications that are required in order to function with this script are Blast2GO, Interpro, and usearch (or vsearch)